nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 * Constructive parallelisation: instead of having teams compete to train the "best" model, we were able to split up the work (by class) and train one each.
 * Easier evaluations: understanding the offline performance of a binary classifier is much more straightforward than having to consider a 20x20 confusion matrix -- which helped accelerate us to know when they were good enough.
 * No unintended side-effects: adding a new topic into the system did not change the previous classifiers; we didn't observe any of these classifiers interfering with one another.
+* More control: we were able to add rules to work alongside specific classifiers, and flip switches to turn them on or off.

 A natural question to ask is whether all of this work produced a _worse_ model overall.
 Once we had validated this system in product experiments, a Scientist in my team ran offline experiments comparing those models with a single multi-class alternative: the differences were negligible (in some classes) or worse (in others).